inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```
 docker ps | grep mod- | wc
 ```
-This number should go up to 135 before you continue.
+This number should go up to 135 before you continue (133 ohne mod-dcb und mod-circulation-item). => geht auf wdr-test nur auf 133.
 This number comprises of 67 backend modules from Poppy and 71 backend modules from the Quesnelia release.
-There are 3 modules which are present in both releases in the same module version and have not been deployed twice ???
+There are 3 modules which are present in both releases in the same module version and have not been deployed twice.

 We finish up by enabeling all modules (backend & frontend) with a single call without deploying any.